harness/drone-artifactory/docs/PROMOTE_README.md

-A plugin to upload files to Jfrog artifactory.
+A plugin to promote a build in JFrog and copy or transfer to different repositories

 Run the following script to install git-leaks support to this repo.
 ```